Serpantinka: Location

 Serpantinka.
 Drawing of an unknown prisoner.
 Pen on paper.
 From the collection of the Magadan Museum of Local Lore.

 So-called Serpantinka was located near the village of Khatenakh or Khatynnakh, now non-existent (not to be confused with a village in the Sakha Republic).
+Georgy Wagner, a renowned art historian who was in prison in Khatynnakh at the time, recalls that the ominous "Serpantinka" was visible from there.
 Presumably, it was located in the place where the road from this village towards the village of Yagodnoye twisted along the slopes (serpantine is the Russian name for a hairpin turn).
 Nearby flows a stream called "Sniper".
 One of the testimonies, that Robert Conquest cites, claims that on the site of the future camp there were a few barracks, called Serpantinnaya, in which the road-building unit had been located.
 By the time the NKVD decided to use this place for setting up a camp, the road was completed and the place had been empty for over a year.

 Regime in the camp and organization of executions

 Serpantinka, according to testimonies, was a small camp - a few barracks (more precisely, three), a house for officials and guards, and a garage.
 The garage was an unusual object for such a small camp, especially since there were already large garages nearby.
 The testimonies describe that the number of prisoners was too large for such a small camp.
 Trying to describe the incredible tightness in the barracks, they use such images as "a man was dying and could not fall", "people could not free their hand to take pieces of ice (they were given instead of water) and caught them with their mouths" and the like.
 In such conditions, prisoners could spend many days waiting for their turn to be shot.
 When the execution began, the engines of the tractors in the garage were turned on so that their noise drowned out the sounds of the shots.
 The bodies of the dead were taken away on sledges in an unknown direction.
 The inmates assumed that they were dumped into some kind of pit or buried in parallel trenches on the slope.

 One of the witnesses wrote in his memoirs:

 At the end of the sixties, a certain Markelov D. came to me in Chisinau, who continued to work in Kolyma.
 He said that the hill above the former Serpantinka, the building of which was dismantled back in 1939, was blown up to throw at the place where several thousand people were buried, and then the bulldozer had leveled the ground for the whole summer in order to bury the cemetery deeper.
 My comrades got into this punitive confinement and ended their days there.